Brighton-Hedger-NOAA/data-archiving-guide/docs/Special-Cases-Like-Imagery-and-Code.md

 ---
 layout: default
-title: Special Cases Like Imagery or Code
+title: The Basics - Key Terms
-nav_order: 3
+nav_order: 4
 ---

 # Special Cases Like Imagery or Code